Parkinson’s and Falling [Avoid falling and injuries!], Prevention of Falls in Parkinson’s Disease – Drkharkar

 But let us look at 2 reasons specific to Parkinson’s disease:

-2. Poor postural reflexes:
+2. Poor postural reflexes:1.
+Poor input:

 Let us say your brain is getting all the inputs it needs.